grace-ac/grace-ac.github.io/_posts/2018-04-04-RNA-isolation-continued.md

 title: RNA Isolation, continued, and plan for tomorrow
 date: '2018-04-04'
 categories: bairdi
-tags: RNAisolation, Tannercrab, hemolymph, crabproject, Qubit
+tags: [RNAIsolation, bairdi, hemolymph, Qubit]
 ---
 More RNA isolation - successful!
 Plan for tomorrow - Crab mtg #2 and work on DecaPod with Pam.